 So which should you go to?
 We say go to both.
 If you’ve made it all the way out here on Quito’s outskirts, check out both equator attractions.
 They are both inexpensive, don’t take much time, and are two completely different equator experiences.

-6) Go See a Winged Virgin Mary on A Hill in the Middle of Quito: El Panecillo
+6) Go See the Winged Virgin Mary on A Hill in the Middle of Quito: El Panecillo

-“The Little Bread Loaf” is a hill in the middle of the city that separates North and South Quito.
+El Panecillo is translated as “The Little Bread Loaf.”
+It's this bread loaf hill in the middle of the city that separates North and South Quito.
 While wandering around Quito Old Town, you will often see a hill looming in the background.
-It’s not the big mountains that surround Quito but rather a hill in the middle of the city.
-This is Panecillo and you should consider making a quick detour to spend about an hour atop the hill.
+Different than the big Andes mountains that surround Quito, this hill actually pops up in the middle of the city.
+This is Panecillo and you should consider making a quick detour from Quito Old Town to spend about an hour atop the hill.